Due To Fact Synonym

 Q: Is it always wrong to use "due to the fact"?

 A: Not necessarily, but it's often wordy.
 If conciseness is a priority, a shorter synonym is preferable.
-However, in certain formal contexts, it may be acceptable.
+On the flip side, in certain formal contexts, it may be acceptable.

 Q: What's the difference between "because" and "since"?